 Legality: May not be legally compliant in your area.

-Personal responsibility: More accountability on the user to know which products and markets they can legally interact with, especially when using a decentralised exchange.
+Personal responsibility: More accountability on the user to know which products and markets they can legally interact with, especially when using a decentralized exchange.

 Security: Blockchain security is still a developing field and is vulnerable to hacking and phishing.